j1r0/SE320/README.md

 # SE320
-This repository is for S320 (Software Construction) homework.
+This repository is for Jim Pamplona's SE320 (Software Construction) homework.